amedia/dbtwiz/docs/admin_backfill.md

 # `dbtwiz admin backfill`

-The _backfill_ subcommand allows you to (re)run date-partitioned models in production for a period spanning one or multiple days.
-It will spawn a Cloud Run job that will run `dbt` for a configurable number of days in parallel.
+Backfill date-partitioned models in production for a specified date range.

+Spawns Cloud Run jobs to process multiple dates in parallel with configurable batch sizes.

 ## Required arguments